IBM/ibm-cloud-sdk-common/README.md

 // Construct the service client. myService = new ExampleServiceV1(serviceName, authenticator);

-// Enable automatic retries (with max retries 3, max interval 20 secs). myService.enableRetries(3, 20);
+// Enable automatic retries (with max retries 5, max interval 20 seconds). myService.enableRetries(5, 20);

 // Create the resource.
 CreateResourceOptions options = /* construct options model */
 Response<Resource> response = myService.createResource(options).execute();
 ```

-In this example, the `createResource()` operation will be retried up to 3 times
+In this example, the `createResource()` operation will be retried up to 5 times
 with a maximum retry interval of 20 seconds.

 If a "retryable" error response (e.g. 429, 503, etc.) contains
 the `Retry-After` header, the value of that response header will be used
 as the retry interval, subject to a maximum of 20 seconds.
 If no `Retry-After` header
 is found in the response, then an exponential backoff policy will be used such
-that successive retries would use wait times of 1, 2, and 4 seconds..
+that successive retries would use wait times of 1, 2, and 4, 8 and 16 seconds..
 </details>
 <details><summary>Node.js</summary>
 To enable automatic retries programmatically in the Node SDK, use the service client's